 Wonderful service from start to finish.

-- Immigration law changes.
-When (if) the UK leaves the EU, the right to freedom of movement will end.
-Whilst the government has introduced a scheme whereby EU workers already in the UK will be able to apply for ‘settled status’, enabling them to reside in the UK indefinitely, it is likely that the employment of EU workers will be under the same restrictions as the employment of other foreign workers.
+When, or if, the UK leaves the EU next month, the right to freedom of movement will end.
+Whilst the government has introduced a scheme whereby EU workers already in the UK will be able to apply for ‘settled status’, enabling them to reside in the UK indefinitely, it is likely that the employment of new EU workers will be under the same restrictions as the employment of other foreign workers.

-- Increase in statutory family and sick pay rates.
-The weekly amount for statutory family pay rates is expected to increase to £148.68 in 2019/2020.
+The weekly amount for statutory family pay rates will also increase to £148.68 as of 7th April 2019.
 This rate will apply to maternity pay and allowance, adoption pay, paternity pay, and shared parental pay.
 The weekly rate for statutory sick pay is expected to increase to £94.25 from 6th April 2019.

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.